PadoSensei/Bjj-Map/README.md

 - Library of techniques / nodes using mindmaps
 - Each Technique / Concept Node has testable, trackable info for Spaced Repetition Software (SRS)
 - User can create 'classes' of nodes others can enroll in.
+- Self trackiing analytics
-- Track progress of those enrolled with colour-coded nodes and analytics.
+- Track progress of 'students' enrolled in 'class' with colour-coded nodes and analytics.

 ### Key Goals
-- Create a practical full stack MERN app.
+- Create a practical full stack MERN app with multiuser functionality.
 - Learn how to provide full test coverage.
 - Mock up version control processes (branching, merging and code reviews).
 - Understand Typescript through gradual implementation.
-- Better understanding of documentation and commenting best practices.
+- Better understanding of documentation and code commenting best practices.